rmolinamir/with-context-react/README.md

 ## Why use it

 Accessing a React context from within a class component is often times very dull and annoying.
-This package simplifies the proccess by simply wrapping your component with a function defined as `withRouter(...)`, or wrapping your JSX Element Constructors (classes) inside `<WithRouter ... />` while only having to pass the context as an argument or prop, respectively. **The context will be received as a prop defined as `_context` (e.g. `this.props._context`)**.
+This package simplifies the proccess by simply wrapping your component with a function defined as `withRouter(...)`, or wrapping your JSX Element Constructors (classes) inside another component defined as `<WithRouter ... />`, while only having to pass the context as an argument or prop, respectively. **The context will be sent as a prop defined as `_context` (e.g. `this.props._context`)** - **keep in mind you need to have a context provider present somewhere within your application wrapping these elements**, it is also possible to pass a provider as an argument to `withRouter` or as a prop to `<WithRouter />`.

-You can also pass your context providers and save yourself some time spent wrapping your app or other components too, but keep in mind this will create a new scope for that context which might be beneficial or detrimental depending on the scenario.
-Either way, I suggest taking a look at the code snippets.
+You may also pass a context provider and save yourself some time spent wrapping your app or other components as well, but keep in mind that this will create a new scope for that context - which might be beneficial or detrimental depending on the scenario.
+Either way, I suggest taking a look at the code snippets more more information about this.

 ## Install